nancssee1491/BursaCert/README.md

 # BursaCert
-The Fundamental &amp; Technical Aspects of Derivatives Markets
+The Fundamental &amp; Technical Aspects of Derivatives Markets cert of completion by Bursa Malaysia.